Insurmate-app/Insurmate/README.md

 This project is developed in collaboration with the University of Nebraska Omaha (UNO).
 We extend our gratitude to UNO for their support and resources in making this blockchain-based mortgage policy exchange system possible.

 Special thanks to:
-- Harvey Siy.
-PhD, Alfredo Perez.
-PhD
+- Harvey Siy, PhD, Alfredo Perez, PhD

 ![mortgage_policy_exchange_workdlow.png](mortgage_policy_exchange_workdlow.png)